Skittering Into Symbolic Meaning of the Iguana

 Practical Lessons From the Iguana

 ♦ Shed it!
 Iguanas shed their skin.
-They also drop bits of their toes or the tips of their tail without ever having a hitch in their giddyup.
+They also drop bits of their toes or the tips of their tails without ever having a hitch in their giddyup.
 This reminds us to get rid of stuff in our lives we don’t need.
 Whether it’s a poisonous relationship, a toxic job, or just a bunch of junk laying around the house….shed it!
-Once you slough off the excess, you can move forward lighter, brighter and freer.
+Once you slough off the excess, you can move forward lighter, brighter and with more freedom.

 ♦ Open your third eye!
 I’m serious.
 We all have a ‘third eye.’
 The iguana has a literal, physical third eye.
 It’s called a parietal eye.
 This eye is located on the top of their head, and perceives various shades of light and different shapes (like birds of prey flying overhead).
-This extra perception allows the iguana to be aware on a different level if they just has their physical eyes to rely upon.
+This extra perception allows the iguana to be aware on a different level as if they have a third physical eye to rely upon.
 We humans have extra sensory perception too.
 The iguana reminds us to open up our psychic awareness, and view our surroundings on spiritual and soulful levels.
 By doing so, we are able to have a rich experience with life and solve problems more effectively.

 ♦ Adjust or die!
 Okay, that’s pretty drastic, but it’s super-true for iguanas.
 They are cold-blooded.
 Their bodies rely on their environment in order to stay alive.
 So, if it gets too cold, the iguana moves into the sun.
 Conversely, if it’s too hot, the iguana ambles to a nice shady spot.
 We as humans can learn from this behavior.
 The iguana reminds us to take action that serves our highest well-being.